ppy/osu-wiki/wiki/Help_Center/en.md

 To confirm this, the team will ask for proof of residency - be it the appropriate passport, drivers license for your country, or some other form of ID.
 This must be displayed in a picture next to your monitor with the osu! client open and logged in to your account.

-We'll never display this information to anyone else, and we encourage you to blank out any personal information (that won't otherwise make it impossible for us to determine what country the document is for!) if you are concerned about your privacy.
+We will never display this information to anyone else, and we encourage you to blank out any personal information (that will not otherwise make it impossible for us to determine what country the document is for!) if you are concerned about your privacy.

 ### I've forgotten my username and password!

 **Please use [the password recovery page](https://osu.ppy.sh/p/forgot) to reclaim your account automatically, provided that you still have access to the email you registered with.**

-If this does not work for you (or you don't have access to your registration email), please send an email to our [support team](mailto:accounts@ppy.sh) with as much information as you can think of to help us acknowledge you as the owner of your account.
+If this does not work for you (or you do not have access to your registration email), please send an email to our [support team](mailto:accounts@ppy.sh) with as much information as you can think of to help us acknowledge you as the owner of your account.

 Good information to include this email would be:

 * The name of the email address that you registered the account on, or any other email the account has been associated with since
 * Any receipts for purchased osu!supporter tags or other items from the osu!store
 * The last date you can remember being able to access your account normally
-* Any other identifying information that you think could be helpful (excluding scores or replays, those don't help us very much!)
+* Any other identifying information that you think could be helpful (excluding scores or replays, those do not help us very much!)

 ### My account has been banned/disabled/permanently restricted!